 Debt issue costs in relation to debt securities in issue are amortised using straight-line method over the period of the debt securities.

-All interest-related charges and, if applicable, changes in an instrument's fair value that are reported in the income statement are included within 'finance costs' or 'finance income'.
+All interest-related charges and, if applicable, changes in an instrument's fair value that are reported in the statement of profit or loss are included within 'finance costs' or 'finance income'.

 4.9 Income taxes